plurid/deon/README.md

 A `deon` is comprised of a required `root` and none or more, optional `leaflink`s.

 In `deon` every endleaf value is a `string`.
-It is up to the consumer to handle the required type conversions.
+It is up to the consumer to handle the required type conversions based on the problem domain interface.
+An [advanced use case](#advanced-usage) couples `deon` with [`datasign`](https://github.com/plurid/datasign) to handle type conversions.

 `deon` supports two types of value groupings, the `map` and the `list`.